coilhq/mucoa/README.md

 #### Scheme Charges Fees on Deposit of Collateral:

 For this scenario, fees are applied to the participant `Liquidity` accounts.
-To illustrate, we charge Deposit fees as a function of the collateral deposit amount (i.e. 110 * 18% = 20) and we charge Transfer fees as a fixed-fee per transaction.
+To illustrate, we charge deposit fees as a function of the collateral deposit amount (i.e. 110 * 18% = 20) and we charge Transfer fees as a fixed-fee per transaction.

 ```
 DR Participant A Liquidity                       20